Simple Solutions welcomes unsolicited articles and blog posts. If you are interested in writing for us, please contact us below.

-The video shows a short 1.02 minutes interview of squint patient who has received squint treatment at an eye hospital.
+The video shows a short 1.02 minutes interview of a squint patient who has received squint treatment at an eye hospital.
 The lady interviewing the patients asked simple questions about his identity, his medical condition, the procedure, and his comments on the treatment received.
 The interview was casually taken with a mobile phone, unrehearsed.
-The patient seems to be comfortable in speaking whatever he felt appropriate that moment.
+The patient seems to be comfortable in speaking whatever he felt appropriate at that moment.
 At least he was not reading a pre-written script.

 The concept of patient’s testimonials for promotion

-It is a an effective method of promotion as the target population can relate with the patient in the video.
+It is an effective method of promotion as the target population can relate to the patient in the video.
 It accurately conveys the message that the squint is a treatable condition by surgery.
 It is able to send the news that the promoter of the service is the perfect choice for squint treatment.
 Everyone would be willing to accept it as the patient has already had the procedure at that facility before he is recommending it.